lbgraham/hrext09-my-cruddy-app/README.md

 ## Notes on the app :notes:

 ### The live state of this app can currently be accessed at:

 #### https://lbgraham.github.io/poetry-on-the-page/

-**Note: Live app is currently non-functional, must run locally
+**Note:** Live app is currently functional, but it pulls data from the Twiddler words rather than from the API.
+The API I am currently using for the Shakespeare sonnets doesn't use https.
+Github hosting does not dig that at all.

 ## App Status: